 So we know it takes a little type A to get through a day in her life but what about Cavallari’s secrets for having the same, if not better, body than she did on her reality days.
 Kristin credits her 80/20 lifestyle where 80% of the time she eats healthy (i.e. no GMOs, no heavily processed foods, majority gluten-free, & organic as often as she can) & then 20% of the time totally let’s loose eating whatever she wants & enjoying every second of it.
 Based on the titles of the recipes in her latest cookbook, True Roots, you’d be surprised to hear she saves the latter more for going out to eat & traveling.
 However a deep dive into the ingredient list & you’d be shocked to realize Cavallari somehow is able to make all your favorite dishes actually healthy.
 Finally, a way to enjoy what you always have without guilt & food comas🙌.
 When following Cavallari’s recipes, it’s easy to avoid the not-so-good ingredients as she clearly lays it out for you.
 However when you’re on your own (you brave soul) Kristin recommends looking for one or two added ingredients that you know you want to stay away from (corn syrup, added colors, whatever they may be) & focusing on those until they become second nature.
 Kristin adds, “I only ever read ingredients on a food label – never calories, fat, or sugar.
 So if an item has the 1 or 2 ingredient you are trying to stay away from, then don’t get it.
 Eventually it will be mindless.”

 True to her Italian roots (punny, right?!)
 Cavallari’s favorite cheat meal is any type of pasta, noting that her last meal on Earth would definitely be gnocchi in brown butter.
 However sticking to her 80/20 rule, she’s a huge fan of healthy grocery stores that allow her to choose clean ingredients, “Erewhon in LA is my heaven – everything in that store is good for you.
 I shop at Whole Foods in Nashville.
-I also like Thrive Market for healthy items delivered to your house.”
+I also like Thrive Market (use THIS link for 25% off!) for healthy items delivered to your house.”
 This way at least she knows the labels will be free of harmful ingredients & she can indulge in delicious recipes such as her caramelized blackberry-glazed duck & zucchini almond butter blondies that she’s known for amongst friends & family.
 That duck is one of Kristin’s favorite recipes from True Roots along with her summer grilled chicken with peach chutney & lemon custard cakes for dessert.
 Husband Jay Cutler loves her stuffed pork chop with apricot glaze while her kids love the butternut squash pancakes, BLT pasta salad, chickpea fries, gummies, & zucchini almond butter blondies.
 Once again, I’ll save you the Google search time, here is a direct link to all those bad boys!

 Kristin was generous enough to share her secret recipe for chocolate chip cookies that you would never believe are healthy.
 Made with oat flour & coconut sugar, these better-for-you cookies are freakin’ delicious & super simple to make.
 You might remember the almond butter cookies Kristin shared with PLSR after her last book launch & knowing how much y’all loved those I just know you’re going to go crazy for these!
 The biggest difference between those two books actually is with these recipes.
 Kristin admits, “When I wrote Balancing in Heels, I used spelt flour occasionally.
 Now, I never use it.
 All the flours I use are gluten-free (oat flour, coconut flour, almond flour).”
 Another cookie recipe, another reason to love all Kristin shares.